 Skin of color is more likely to develop melasma simply because they have more melanocytes (pigment-producing cells).
 Having a family member with it may increase your chances of developing the skin issue.

-We do not have a complete understanding of the causes.
-We do know that it is caused by the overproduction of melanin (pigment) in areas of the skin.
+We do know it is caused by the overproduction of melanin (pigment) in areas of the skin.

-It does not cause symptoms but can be associated with social embarrassment.
+There are no symptoms but can it be associated with social embarrassment.

 - Sun Exposure – The UV light from the sun or tanning beds will stimulate melanocytes to produce pigment and overproduce melanin in the areas of melasma.
 In our region of the country, most patients feel that it improves in the winter and worsens in the winter.

 - Changes in Hormones – You will often hear melasma called the mask of pregnancy.
 Many women will notice it starts with one of their pregnancies.
 It is not always the first pregnancy.
 While pregnant it is important to protect your skin from sun exposure.
-It may also be triggered by birth control pills or hormone replacement therapy.
+Birth control pills or hormone replacement therapy may also trigger it.

 - Sun Protection –Lazaderm believes that the most important first line of defense is wearing sunblock every single day on sun-exposed body parts.
 Some physicians feel, that if you tan your legs it may affect the melasma on your face even with complete protection of your face from sun exposure.
 We recommend wearing a good sunblock daily such as EltaMD.
 Sunblocks should contain zinc oxide or titanium dioxide.
 We prefer a concentration of at least 7% zinc or titanium or a combination of the two.